akashravichandran/akashravichandran/_posts/jovianml/2020-05-24-jovianml-assignment1.md

     TypeError: apply_ is only implemented on CPU tensors

-Explanation about example

-- The first example applies the square function to the elements of the tensor
-- The second example applies the cube function to the tensor at hand
-- The third example breaks when applied to the tensor of devicetype gpu, because of its incompatibility.
+The third example breaks when applied to the tensor of devicetype gpu, because of its incompatibility.

 ## Function 4 - torch.abs